 - Contribute Content

-2014 Call for Papers
+2016 Call for Papers

-The Work and Family Researchers Network (WFRN) invites submissions for the 2014 Conference, Changing Work and Family Relationships in a Global Economy, to be held June 19-21, 2014 at the Millennium Broadway Hotel in New York City.
+The Work and Family Researchers Network is an international membership organization of interdisciplinary work and family researchers.
 We seek fresh and innovative scientific contributions on work and family issues from investigators in diverse disciplines.
-We value all disciplinary perspectives on the issues, including, but not limited to, anthropology, business and management, economics, family studies, political science, psychology, public health, social work, sociology, and related fields.
+We value all disciplinary perspectives on the issues, including, but not limited to, anthropology, business and management, economics, family studies, gender studies, history, political science, philosophy, psychology, public health, social work, sociology, and related fields.
 The voices of all stakeholders are needed to understand and address work and family issues to advance knowledge and practice.
 We also encourage policy advocates, policy makers, and work-life practitioners to submit evidence-based contributions.
-New for 2014 is the addition of practitioners to the program committee, in an effort to encourage practitioner and policy-oriented submissions and promotion of researcher and practitioner/policy maker collaboration.
+Continuing at the 2016 conference will be a practitioner “track” in an effort to encourage practitioner and policy-oriented submissions and promotion of researcher and practitioner/policy maker collaboration.

-Specific goals for the 2014 WFRN Conference are to:
+Specific goals for the 2016 WFRN Conference are to:

-- Concentrate scientific, policy, and practical attention on work and family issues emerging from the changing work and family relationships in a global economy.
+- Concentrate scientific, policy, and practical attention on work and family issues emerging from the changing global economy, digital technologies, corporate financialization, an older workforce, and aging populations.

 - Break down the researcher-practitioner divide impeding the design, implementation, dissemination and translation of work and family research that beneficially impacts workers and employers.